Ten Questions To Ask Your Range Ventilation System Provider

 Maintenance - Carey's provides a full range of maintenance services to replace filters, tighten and inspect all mechanical and electrical connections, adjust and grease blower drive assemblies, lubricate and adjust dampers, replace blower drive belts, and inspect sensors for proper operation.

 Be sure your RV provider offers support in these areas.
 If their website is silent on tech support, recommissioning and maintenance, you may want to call Carey's instead.

 10. Do you have a proven track record of superior customer satisfaction?

-completion of range ventilation projects.
+Over the past eight years, Carey's has interviewed each one of our commercial, law enforcement and military customers upon completion of their range ventilation project.
 We also talk to our field installers and technical staff involved in the job to get their perspective.
 Since the time we began this discovery process we have achieved a consistent upward trend in customer satisfaction ratings.
 Today, Carey's is consistently rated "9" or "10" on a scale of 1 to 10 by customers.